FALL OR, DODGE IN HELL

 The elaborate conspiracy theory hoax in the first third, where a mysterious troll engineers a viral story about the American desert city of Moab getting nuked, is an intriguing hypothetical exercise that illustrates how easy it is to hijack the online narrative.

-If you like this, read: Neal Stephenson's Baroque Cycle which attempts to set 17th and 18th century European history as European civilisation's move from mediaeval beliefs to modern rational, scientific thought, centring on a small ensemble cast including an illiterate adventurer, a freed female slave and the mysterious Enoch Root who appears in Stephenson's Cryptonomicon and this latest tale.
+If you like this, read: Neal Stephenson's Baroque Cycle (comprising three books - Quicksilver, The Confusion and The System Of The World, Arrow Books, $22.95 to $25.04 each, Books Kinokuniya), which attempts to set 17th and 18th century European history as European civilisation's move from mediaeval beliefs to modern rational, scientific thought, centring on a small ensemble cast, including an illiterate adventurer, a freed female slave and the mysterious Enoch Root, who appears in Stephenson's Cryptonomicon and this latest tale.